-- program logic - fault tables and diagnostics - checksums for program logic - overrides and output forces - word data (%R, %W, %L, %P, %AI, %AQ) - bit data (%I, %G, fault locating references, and reserved bits) - %Q and %M variables that are configured as retentive (%T data is non-retentive and therefore not saved on STOP to RUN transitions.) - symbolic variables that have a data type other than BOOL - symbolic variables of BOOL type that are configured as retentive - Retentive data is also preserved during battery-backed power-cycles of the CPU.
+- program logic - fault tables and diagnostics - checksums for program logic - overrides and output forces - word data (%R, %W, %L, %P, %AI, %AQ) - bit data (%I, %G, fault locating references, and reserved bits) - %Q and %M variables that are configured as retentive (%T data is non-retentive and therefore not saved on STOP to RUN transitions.) - symbolic variables that have a data type other than BOOL - symbolic variables of BOOL type that are configured as retentive - Retentive data is also preserved during power-cycles of the CPU with battery backup or Energy Pack backup.
 Exceptions to this rule include the fault locating references and most of the %S, %SA, %SB, and %SC references.
-These references are initialized to zero at power-up regardless of the state of the battery.
+These references are initialized to zero at power-up regardless of the state of the battery or Energy Pack.
 (See page 6-16 for a description of the behavior of each system status reference.)